-In some states employers purchase workers' compensation coverage through the state.
-Some states have extensive return to work programs which can provide vocation benefits to injured workers, but usually provides much less monetary compensation.
+In some states, employers purchase workers' compensation coverage through the state.
+Some states have extensive return to work programs which can provide vocational benefits to injured workers, but usually provide much less monetary compensation.
 In Iowa, we have a workers' compensation system that is run by a state agency, but insurance policies are purchased through individual insurance companies or some employers are self-insured.
-There are some state agencies like the Iowa Division of Vocational Rehabilitation that can provide assistance to injured workers and other Iowans who have lost there job.
-You can reach the Iowa Division of Vocational Rehabilitation at 515-281-4211.
+There are some state agencies like Iowa Vocational Rehabilitation Services that can provide assistance to injured workers and other Iowans who have lost their jobs.
+You can reach Iowa Vocational Rehabilitation Services at 515-281-4211.
 There are vocational counselors located throughout the state of Iowa and you would likely meet one of them in a town near you.

 Will the Insurance Company Help Me Get Vocational Assistance?

 Sometimes the insurance company will hire a vocational person to assist you with finding work if you are not able to return to your prior employment.
 Keep in mind that these people are paid by and work for the insurance company regardless of what they tell you.
 So be very careful when trying to deal with a vocational person hired by an insurance company or your employer.
 There are some good ones out there, but many are simply trying to reduce the amount of money you receive in your case by trying to show that you are employable and there are lots of jobs available to you.
 They may send you 5 to 15 job leads per week, but they have not actually contacted the potential employer, have not looked at a job description to see if it fits within your restrictions, etc. So be careful and keep in mind who they are really working for.